AntoniaChroni/AntoniaChroni/README.md

 I’m a Senior Bioinformatics Research Scientist at the [Bioinformatics Core at the St. Jude Children’s Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html).
-We provide advanced bioinformatic services for investigators to leverage genomics, proteomics and metabolomics (omics) data.

 📊 🖇️ Support project analysis